some words have a temper –

 [humpty dumpty to alice]

 I am the Eccles Professor of English Language and Linguistics at the University of Wisconsin-Madison, where I teach courses on English syntax and grammar in use.
 You can follow our programs on Facebook.
-Additionally, I am affiliated with the Linguistics Department.
+Additionally, I am a member of the Language Sciences Program.

 In my research and teaching I explore the regularity of structure (grammar) and the quirkiness of individual words.
 The “temper” of English verbs – the relationship between their meaning and their behavior in syntax – has long been the focus of my research.
 I have also published on the history of scientific writing, the relationship between syntax and genre, the grammar of persons diagnosed with dementia, and linguistic prescriptivism.